High school senior sports are a great way to capture senior pictures. Taking sports senior pictures can be super fun and unique.

 I have had the opportunity to work with several senior guys who included sports and hobbies into their sessions.
 It’s always fun seeing the guys light up about senior photos when they know they get to show off something that they love!
 Football, baseball, hunting…and even dirt bike racing!

 This photo below definitely has an amazing story.
 Austin and his Dad actually mounted all of those deer heads and antlers to the side of a barn on their farm!!
 It was quite the amazing display…and something that Austin and his Dad can look back on and remember spending time creating that wall of trophies together!

-Last year (before my re-branding), I got to work with a dirt bike racer.
+Last year I got to work with a senior guy who’s sport was dirt bike racing.
 We set up all of his trophies, ribbons, and plaques.
 It was something he loved, so he definitely enjoyed these photos!

 Bring your game face or simply show your love of the game by showcasing your sport, hobby and interest!
 Above all else have fun!!!